nkraev/super-umbrella/SOLUTIONS.md

 Here comes the nice part though - for the majority of real world currencies and denominations, greedy algorithm works just fine.
 [1]
 Since we have standardized denominations described in `Bill` and `Coin` enums, greedy solution will be sufficient.

+### Implementation notes

+* Renamed `change` to `register` to better reflect the nature of money there
+  * This was a private property anyways, so no breaking changes

 ## Links, sources
 [1] The Greedy Coin Change Problem - https://arxiv.org/pdf/2411.18137v1